ManInAGarden/fotodb/README.md

 Purpose
 -----------
-Store, edit and View data for photo films.
-Print inlays for photo boxes
+Store, edit and retrieve data for photo films.
+Print inlays for photo boxes.

 Reqiurements
 --------------------